-58. Port 7 of the Inquiry/a final report Wheneketia.
-Through pain and traums from oö.
-Part 7 of the Inquiry's final report, Whanaketia - Through pain and trauma, from darkness to light, includes more detailed information on the factors that caused or contributed to the abuse and neglect of Deaf people in care: Chapter 2 describes the factors related to people in care, abusers and bystanders that contributed to abuse and neglect in care Chapter 3 explains that standards relevant to care (including te Tiriti o Waitangi Treaty of Waitangi and human rights protections) were inadequate, inconsistent and routinely breached Chapter 4 discusses the poor employment policies and practices that contributed to abuse and neglect in care, including failure to vet staff, inadequate recruitment and training and under-resourcing Chapter 5 explains that complaints processes were absent or easily undermined, that survivors were often not believed if they reported abuse and neglect, and that senior leaders prioritised the reputations of institutions and abusers over the safety of people in care Chapter 6 explains that oversight and monitoring was ineffective Chapter 7 summarises the institutional, structural and systemic factors set out in Chapters 3-6 that contributed to abuse and neglect including there was little accountability for abuse and neglect Chapter 8 describes the faith-specific factors that contributed to abuse and neglect, including ableism based on religious concepts Chapter 9 discusses the State's responsibility for care, including that its highest-level decision-makers rarely took accountability for abuse and neglect in care Chapter 10 explains that societal factors, including audism and other forms of discrimination, contributed to abuse and neglect in care.
+58. Par t 7 of the Final Report includes more detailed information on the factors that cau used or contributed to the abuse and neglect of Deaf people in care: ď Chapter 2 describes the factors related to people in care, abusers and bystanders that contributed to abuse and neglect in care ď Chapter 3 explains that standards relevant to care (including te Tiriti o Waitangi Treaty of Waitangi and human rights protections) were inadequate, inconsistent and routinely breached ♂ Chapter 4 discusses the poor employment policies and practices that contributed to abuse and neglect in care, including failure to vet staff, inadequate recruitment and training and under-resourcing ď Chapter 5 explains that complaints processes were absent or easily undermined, that survivors were often not believed if they reported abuse and neglect, and that senior leaders prioritised the reputations of institutions and abusers over the safety of people in care Chapter 6 explains that oversight and monitoring was ineffective ♂ Chapter 7 summarises the institutional, structural and systemic factors set out in Chapters 3-6 that contributed to abuse and neglect including there was little accountability for abuse and neglect ₫ Chapter 8 describes the faith-specific factors that contributed to abuse and neglect, including ableism based on religious concepts ₫ Chapter 9 discusses the State's responsibility for care, including that its highest-level decision-makers rarely took accountability for abuse and neglect in care Chapter 10 explains that societal factors, including audism and other forms of discrimination, contributed to abuse and neglect in care.